uva-cs/ugrads.cs/content/pages/home.md

 - [CS Grading Guidelines](//ugrads.cs.virginia.edu/grading-guidelines.html) as approved by the CS faculty to help normalize grading practices across CS courses
 - Placement exams and AP/IB credit: a quick overview is section of the [CS Undergraduate handbook](http://handbook.cs.virginia.edu/ugrad-handbook.pdf) (section 7.3.3); also see the pages specific to [CS 1110 placement exams](http://stardock.cs.virginia.edu/seas/CS1110-PlacementTestInfo-2019.pdf) (PDF) and [CS 2110 placement exams](http://stardock.cs.virginia.edu/seas/CS2110-PlacementTestInfo-2019.pdf) (PDF); note that placement exams allow one to skip a pre-req; they *never* give course credit.
 - The undergraduate record for the [BS CS](http://records.ureg.virginia.edu/preview_program.php?catoid=43&poid=5227), [BA CS](http://records.ureg.virginia.edu/preview_program.php?catoid=43&poid=5226), and the [BS CpE](http://records.ureg.virginia.edu/preview_program.php?catoid=43&poid=5225)
-- BA CS integration electives: NOTE: the info about this topic given here is out-of-date, and will be updated by 8/19/2019 when soem final details are resolved!
-There are two separate lists: the [one on the departmental website](https://engineering.virginia.edu/departments/computer-science/academics/ba-computer-science#accordion67812), and the one in section 3.3.3 of the [CS Undergraduate handbook](http://handbook.cs.virginia.edu/ugrad-handbook.pdf).
-The BA CS committee is working on synchronizing those two lists, but that will likely not happen until the fall of 2018.
-Until then, students may take any course on either of those two lists, and it will count as an integration elective.
+- BA CS integration electives: See [this document](https://docs.google.com/spreadsheets/d/1rHhgqbZsCAGbNWcm-l7PZbdMOleLRJg4ABl1aYHAt9s/edit#gid=0) which has the current list, as well the list that was in effect before Fall 2019.
+This page also explains which lists apply to students, which depends on when they were admitted into the BACS degree program.
     - Can a course not on the list count?
 Other students have made such petitions, so it's possible a course you're interested in has been successfully petitioned (or unsuccessfully petitioned) by another student.
-The [list at this link](https://goo.gl/rPQGzW) courses for which students' petitions have been approved, and a also courses for which we've said "no”.
+The document at the link above shows courses for which students' petitions have been approved, and a also courses for which we've said "no”.
-    - If you want one of these to count for you, you must complete the [form at this link](https://goo.gl/forms/yukq3PC6oQxh25LY2).
-    - Use this same form if you want to petition for a course that’s not on any list.
-See the form for information about what might count and what justification you must provide.
+    - As of 9/2/2019, we are still revising the form and the petition process by which you can request that one of these peititoned courses be counted, or to petition a course not on that list.
+Stay patient and stay tuned!
 - Transfer credits for CS classes taken elsewhere: see [here](http://ascs8.eservices.virginia.edu/asEquivs) for a search form for the College, and [here](http://www.seas.virginia.edu/undergrad/pdfs/Transfer_Equivalents_2017.pdf) for a PDF from the Engineering school.
 Students still need to complete a form before they take the course (see Jesse Rogers or Joe Rehder in the Engineering undergraduate office)
 - [Information about doing a 5-Year Masters](https://engineering.virginia.edu/departments/computer-science/academics/admissions/cs-graduate-admission/fifth-year-masters-faq)
 - [Information about CPT, Curricular Practical Training](http://stardock.cs.virginia.edu/horton/CPT.html)